ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Host** determines which network interface the HTTP server binds to.
 Use `"localhost"` to restrict access to local connections only (development, testing).
 Use `"0.0.0.0"` to accept connections from any interface (production, containerized environments).

 **Port** should not conflict with other services.
 Prometheus conventionally uses `9090`, but many Ergo applications use that for other purposes.
 Choose a port that doesn't collide with your application's HTTP servers, Observer UI (default `9911`), or other metrics exporters.

+**LatencyTopN** sets how many top processes by mailbox latency are tracked (default: 50).
+Only effective when built with `-tags=latency`.
+Higher values provide more visibility but increase Prometheus cardinality.

 **CollectInterval** controls how frequently the actor queries node statistics.
 Shorter intervals provide more granular time-series data but increase CPU usage for collection.
 Longer intervals reduce overhead but miss short-lived spikes.
 For most applications, 10-15 seconds balances responsiveness with resource usage.
 Prometheus typically scrapes every 15-60 seconds, so collecting more frequently than your scrape interval wastes resources.